Markagunt Plateau: Climate and vegetation

 Annual precipitation is about 760 mm per year and mostly occurs in the form of snow from the Pacific Ocean, although summer monsoon precipitation also occurs.
 Most of the plateau is part of Dixie National Forest; trees include aspen, spruce and fir with an understory consisting of juniper, Mertensia arizonica and mountain gooseberry and the vegetation covers most surfaces except for the younger volcanoes and canyon walls.
 Additionally, in marshes vegetation includes hydrophilic plants such as cattails, while juniper grows on lava flows.

 Midway Valley is a SNOTEL weather station located near the Utah State Route 14 junction with Utah State Route 148, just south of Blowhard Mountain.
-Midway Valley sits at an elevation of 9800 feet (2987 m) and has a subalpine climate (Köppen Dfc).
+Midway Valley sits at an elevation of 9800 feet and has a subalpine climate (Köppen Dsc).

 There is another SNOTEL weather station north of Midway Valley along the Brian Head-Panguitch Lake Scenic Byway, roughly halfway between Panguitch Lake and Brian Head.